 This post stems from the lowest of lows in public discourse – a trivial social media disagreement about a pop culture topic.

-Specifically, a group of nice, liberal, middle-aged white ladies (yes, I’m the pot with the kettle in this story) griping about how “full of herself” Beyoncé was during the “spectacle” of her Grammys performance.
+Specifically, a group of nice, middle-aged white ladies (yes, I’m the pot with the kettle in this story) criticizing how “full of herself” Beyoncé was during the “spectacle” of her Grammys performance.

 I don’t know much about Beyoncé.
 I’m generally dismissive of pop culture artists since they are often just corporations in disguise.
 I don’t listen to much pop.

 I watched the Grammys from my sick bed while recovering from the flu and goofing around online.

 Visually stunning, it was not based on the usual shock-factor or hyper-sexuality that dominates so much of pop star women’s performances.
 Rather, it seemed to be exalting the love between mothers and daughters, Black mothers and daughters, to sacred status.

 “If we’re going to heal, let it be glorious/ One thousand girls raise their arms.”

 Quite a powerful statement given how much healing we’re yearning for in this political climate, and how girls and women are leading the march towards healing in unprecedented ways.